asarayja/clean_connect_launcher/README.md

 🛠️ Planned Improvements

-📈 Additional visual statistics
-🔐 Improved error handling for network issues
+🛠️ Plans to enhance the troubleshooting section to provide better support for resolving common issues.
+Suggestions for improvements are welcome!
+Please share your ideas via an issue.

 💬 Contact and Contributions
 This is an open-source project.
-Have suggestions, improvements, or want to contribute?
+Have suggestions, improvements.

 Create an issue
 Or submit a pull request